Middle Event 3 - Claife South

 There will be 3 courses on offer:

-The Short course will be based on the Long course but with some different legs, the Long and Short courses will be designed to be TD5 standard.
+The Long and Short courses will be separate although they share some legs, the Long and Short courses will be designed to be TD5 standard.

 The Orange course will be suiable for novice runners.